 A good fishing rod is an investment.
 Think of it as a tool.
 It will take time to find the right rod, but is a worthwhile endeavor.
 A quality rod will last a long time.
 I suggest buying the best quality you can afford to have more enjoyment.

-Keeping fishing simple for tight lines and bragging rights.
+Keep fishing simple for tight lines and bragging rights.

 John McIntyre